Betsy Samuelson with 'Bob Steffen's Hardneck' garlic.

 Readers interested in this garlic variety can reach Betsy here.

-Floods, drought, ruined harvests--by now many of us have experienced these--and we hear it may get worse.
-In previous posts we’ve considered paths to resilience through soil health.
-But the missing piece in every resilient gardener’s toolbox is seed, locally adapted seed, as this story by farmer Betsy Samuelson explains so well.
+Floods, drought, ruined harvests; by now, many of us have experienced these, and we hear it may get worse.
+In previous posts, we’ve considered paths to resilience through soil health.
+But the missing piece in every resilient gardener’s toolbox is locally adapted seed, as this story by farmer Betsy Samuelson explains so well.